The Worst SEO Advice You’ve Probably Heard

 In this time and age, the whole world is consuming mobile content at a rapid rate, which is why mobile optimization can’t be left as an afterthought.

-For the past few years now, Google has been making a transition towards the mobile-first website indexing model — so this should be at the top of your priorities.
+For the past few years now, Google has been making a transition toward the mobile-first website indexing model — so this should be at the top of your priorities.

 “Content Duplication Helps”